Key Takeways 🔑

-Have you considered taking some time off of work or school to pack a bag and set off for some far-flung destination?
-Do you feel like you've spent years or decades of your life in the same routine and fear you'll soon burn out?
+Have you considered taking some time off of work or school to set off for some far-flung destination in order to avoid burnout?
 These aren't unique feelings, and many of us can relate to the desire to experience a new adventure.

-Previously popularized in the UK, Australia, and throughout Europe, gap years are now becoming more common in the US and much of the world.
-Additionally, employers are opening their eyes to the benefits of a gap year as the stigma fades.
+Gap years are becoming more common in the US, (It’s already popular in parts of the world!) as employers are opening their eyes to the personal and professional benefits of a gap year.

-If you've considered taking a gap year or have at least had your curiosity peaked by the concept, you likely have questions regarding if it'd be the right decision for you.
+If you're curious about the concepts of gap year or wondering it’s right for you, you’re in the right place!
 We're here to answer your questions, share the advantages and disadvantages, and teach you how to plan a successful gap year abroad.

 What is a gap year?

-Taking a break can mean several different things.
-In the context of taking a gap year, the break is an intentional one, with clear goals and timelines.
-It’s not just an opportunity to skip school or work and backpack through Europe.
+Want to volunteer with sea turtles in Thailand?
+Learn to surf in Australia or Teach English in Vietnam?
+When taking a gap year, this break should be intentional and set with clear goals and a timeline -- not an opportunity to skip school or work and stagnate!
 It’s time to allow your brain to work in different ways, rest after a stressful period, and explore other interests.

 How long is a gap year?

-The phrase gap year can be a bit misleading as there is no rule that it has to actually be a year.
-For some, a gap year is a few weeks away, while other gappers might choose to take a semester off from university.
+For some, a gap year could be a few weeks away from home during summer break, while other gappers might choose to take a semester off from university.
+There is no rule that it has to actually be a year!
 Likewise, some take more than a year or split their time up over a couple of years, working intermittently.

 A gap year is more about what you do with your time and not about how long you do it.